wendyverdonk93/docs/content/payment-methods/banks/dotpay/dotpay-how-does-it-work.md

 ## How does it work?
 Dotpay is a payment method for Polish customers.
 Customers can choose their own bank in order to pay with Dotpay.

-If the transaction is approved by Dotpay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay Control.
+If the transaction is approved by Dotpay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.